opennode/waldur-saltstack/docs/exchange.rst

  - name - distribution group name;
  - username - group username;
  - members - a list of group members' links;
- - delivery_members - a list of delivery members' links;
  - senders_out - flag for delivery management for senders outside organizational unit;

 Example of a request: